-There will be no regular Sunday walks from Cashel after 17 July or during the month of August.
-Instead, walks may be organised to different parts of the country (e.g., Kerry, Wicklow, Galway etc).
+There will be no regular scheduled Sunday walks from Cashel after 17 July or during the month of August.
+Instead, walks may be organised at different times or to different parts of the country (e.g., Kerry, Wicklow, Galway etc).
 If any club member would like to organise or lead any such walk, or has an idea for such a walk, please let us know.

 Sunday Walks Organiser is Willie Fahey (087 2228062)

 These are low level walks, from May to September of 2 – 3 hrs duration, mostly on forest track.
 If you want to get out and about in the countryside, meet new people, and make new friends.
 We explore paths and trails off the beaten track and away from the hustle and bustle of everyday.
 We offer an easy introduction to off road walking for anybody considering taking it up.

 All we ask is that you come prepared with sturdy footwear, rain jacket, drink and snack.
 Everyone welcome, old friends and plenty of room for new comers.
 The walks are very sociable and usually we end our Friday evening walk by heading for a cup of tea and sandwich.

 We meet every Friday evening at Slievenamon car park in Thurles at 620pm and leave at 630pm sharp.